 Upon hearing this, miners—including the original 4 friends—flocked to the Bohemia Mining District in 1864.
 Between 1864 and 1880, over 100 mining claims were staked.

-Miners were in search of many materials, such as gold, silver, copper, and lead, with gold being the first choice.
+Miners were in search of many materials, such as gold, silver, copper, and lead, with gold being the first and more preferred choice.

 With many miners in the area, the town of Bohemia City was established at the current Musick Mine site and a rudimentary road was constructed to connect Bohemia City to Sutherlin, Oregon.